-Key Stage 4

-Mentoring was academic in nature and the focus was identifying barriers to learning and working on the needs of the individual student to remove those barriers.

-100% of Pupil Premium students in Key Stage 4 were mentored.

-Personalised action and revision plan for study were issued to identified students.

-100% (20) of Year 11 Pupil Premium students have accessed a Level 2 course, in Sixth Form or at an alternative Further Education provider.

-60% (12) of Year 11 Pupil Premium students met the requirements for The King's School Sixth Form.
+- Mentoring was academic in nature and the focus was identifying barriers to learning and working on the needs of the individual student to remove those barriers. - 100% of Pupil Premium students in Key Stage 4 were mentored. - Personalised action and revision plan for study were issued to identified students. - 100% (34) of Year 11 Pupil Premium students have accessed a Level 2 course, in Sixth Form or at an alternative Further Education provider. - 43% (15) of Year 11 Pupil Premium students met the requirements for The King's School Sixth Form.

-Key Stage 3

-Mentoring was academic in nature and the focus was identifying barriers to learning and working on the needs of the individual student to remove those barriers.

-100% of Pupil Premium students identified in Key Stage 3 were mentored or offered mentoring.

-Breakfast Club was offered three days a week; light breakfast and a drink were available.
+- Mentoring was academic in nature and the focus was identifying barriers to learning and working on the needs of the individual student to remove those barriers. - 100% of Pupil Premium students identified in Key Stage 3 were mentored or offered mentoring. - Breakfast Club was offered three days a week; light breakfast and a drink were available.
 This was expanded to both Key Stage 3 and 4 to help support with homework, lesson reinforcement and organisation.
-It was supported by one member of staff.
+It was supported by two members of staff and a sixth form student.